getlantern/lantern-roadmap/items/xmpp.md

 (ideally user driven, and if not in 'immediate' can include 'nice to haves' that aren't hugely required)

 #### Tech research
-Looked in to prosody and ejabberid.
-Ended up with ejabberid (more thoughts here are welcome).
+Looked into prosody and ejabberd.

 #### Implementation approach
 Set up xmpp.getlantern.org, anonymize from google talk through there.